leo-bauer/personal_website2/research.md

 is_contact: true
 ---

+## Research

+I currently have one peer-reviewed publication forthcoming and several works in progress.
+In addition, I have recently worked on several research and data collection projects on which there is information below.
+Some of them are linked to GitHub repositories with tutorials and code, so make sure to explore!

 ## Peer-Reviewed Publications

 1. "Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach."
 Forthcoming, *German Politics*.
 With Christian Czymara.